MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/apple-pay.md

 3. Set the desired region to test the app in.
 4. Use one of the test payment cards from the [Apple Pay Guide](https://developer.apple.com/apple-pay/) to make payments.

+> [!NOTE]
-> ⚠️ **NOTE:** By switching iCloud Accounts, the device will automatically switch to the new testing environment.
+> By switching iCloud Accounts, the device will automatically switch to the new testing environment.
 However, Apple still **requires** the app to be tested with real cards in a production environment before submission to the iTunes App Store.

 ## Summary